The Case for Recusal: A Summary on WSSA v SYH [2024] HKCA 735

-In WSSA v SYH CAMP388/2023, [2024] HKCA 735, the Court of Appeal had the opportunity to consider an application for recusal within the Family Court and to consider the test for apparent bias.
+In WSSA v SYH [2024] HKCA 735, the Court of Appeal had the opportunity to consider an application for recusal within the Family Court context and to consider the relevant test for apparent bias.

 Background

-Parties married in 2007 and have two children.
-Parties separated in 2017, and the separation was not amicable with long and bitter disputes over the children.
+Parties married in 2007 and had two children together.
+Parties separated in 2017, and unfortunately the separation resulted in long and bitter disputes over the children.

-Parties took out various applications throughout the proceedings and the Husband, being dissatisfied with decisions made in interim orders, case management orders and comments made by the Judge argues that these matters demonstrated a real possibility of bias.
-Thus, the Husband filed a summons seeking an order that the judge be recused on the grounds of apparent bias.
+Parties took out various applications throughout the proceedings and the Husband, being dissatisfied with decisions made in interim orders, case management orders and comments made by the Judge, argued that those acts demonstrated a real possibility of bias.
+Thus, the Husband filed a summons seeking an order that the Judge be recused on the grounds of apparent bias.
 The application was dismissed (the “Decision”).

-The husband appealed for leave against the Decision at the Court of Appeal.
+The Husband appealed for leave against the Decision to the Court of Appeal.

 Legal Principles

-The test of ‘reasonable apprehension test’ for apparent bias is well set out in GM-SA aka DG, M-S v DDPJ (Recusal) [2022] HKFLR 493.
+The ‘reasonable apprehension of bias test’ is well set out in GM-SA aka DG, M-S v DDPJ (Recusal) [2022] HKFLR 493.

 The Husband raised two intended grounds of appeal: –